Nanjuan/nanjuan.github.io/_posts/2021-11-13-Elgato-StreamDeck-For-Productivity.md

 ## How to open Burp and other tools with Stream Deck

+The following steps will show you how to add Burp and other software to Elgato Stream Deck.

 1. Open the Elgato Stream Deck software and search for `Open` on the right search bar and drag to one of the empty fiels.
 ![Section3](/blog-assets/Elgato-StreamDeck-For-Productivity/openApplications-1.png)